jonkeda/Wireframes/architecture/Wireframe/docs/26_Theming_System.md

 ## 1. Overview

-This document describes the UIMMD theming system, which provides four built-in wireframe styles and supports custom themes.
+This document describes the Wireframe theming system, which provides four built-in wireframe styles and supports custom themes.

 ---